 As of March 31, 2013, we had gross unrecognized tax benefits, including interest and penalties, of \$21.7 million, of which \$14.3 million would affect our effective tax rate if realized.
 For the fiscal year ended March 31, 2013, gross unrecognized tax benefits decreased by \$0.7 million, which was comprised primarily of a decrease of \$4.6 million related to the resolution of certain foreign tax audits for fiscal years through March 31, 2011, offset by an increase of \$3.6 million related to federal domestic issues.
-We are generally no longer subject to audit for U.S. federal income tax returns for periods prior to our fiscal year ended October 31, 2010 and state income tax returns for periods prior to fiscal year ended October 31, 2010.
-U.S. federal taxing authorities have completed their audit through the fiscal years ended October 31, 2010.
+We are generally no longer subject to audit for U.S. federal income tax returns for periods prior to our fiscal year ended October 31, 2010 and state income tax returns for periods prior to fiscal year ended October 31, 2004.
+With few exceptions, we are no longer subject to income tax examinations in non-U.S. jurisdictions for years prior to fiscal year ended October 31, 2010.
 U.S. federal taxing authorities have completed their audit through the fiscal years ended October 31, 2009.
 Certain U.S. state taxing authorities are currently examining our income tax returns from fiscal years ended October 31, 2004 through October 31, 2009.
 The determination as to further adjustments to our gross unrecognized tax benefits during the next 12 months is not practicable.